 Welcome to our new website!
-See our February 2019 Fossil of the Month offerings - two GEM Georgia Megs.
-Also see our 2018 FOTM offerings -- a 6-3/16" Caribbean Megalodon tooth, Kazak Auriculatus transition teeth, two exceptional trilobites, and a big copper-red Mako tooth, two top quality Chilean Great White teeth, two top quality Georgia Megalodon teeth, a PERFECT Lee Creek Megalodon tooth, an extra large Nanotyrannus and Dromaeosaur (Raptor) tooth, a huge 4-1/16" Angustidens tooth, a colorful Caribbean Meg tooth, late Cretaceous tyrannosaurs (Albertosaurus, Gorgosaurus and Daspletosaurus), rare rooted Ankylosaurus, Edmontosaurus & Triceratops teeth, Pachycephalosaurus & Thescelosaurus rooted teeth and claws, a rare rooted Mosasaur specimen, a top quality Araucaria pine cone, ultra rare Pappocetus (primitive whale) teeth, and an ultra rare 6-1/4" Spinosaur hand claw.
-Recently added - Plesiosaur teeth, Otodus teeth, SC Megalodon teeth, Suwanee Auriculatus teeth, Caribbean, Lee Creek, So.
+See our April 2019 Fossil of the Month offerings - NC Red site Meg, Ric and Chub, a 5-1/8" Lee Creek Meg, a perfect LC Bendeni.
+Also see prior FOTM offerings -- a 5-13/16" Caribbean Meg, a classy GW shark tooth pendant, rare Pachycephalosaurus skull spikes & nodes, a 3" T-rex tooth rare Pachycephalosaurus skull spikes & nodes, two exceptional trilobites, an extra large Nanotyrannus tooth, late Cretaceous tyrannosaurs (Albertosaurus, Gorgosaurus and Daspletosaurus), rare rooted Ankylosaurus, Edmontosaurus & Triceratops teeth, Pachycephalosaurus & Thescelosaurus rooted teeth and claws, ultra rare Pappocetus (primitive whale) teeth, and an ultra rare 6-1/4" Spinosaur hand claw.
+Recently added - the Best of No. Carolina Red site teeth, SC Megalodon teeth, 20 Mosasaur teeth, 20 shark tooth necklaces, Plesiosaur teeth, Otodus teeth, Suwanee Auriculatus teeth, Caribbean, Lee Creek, So.
 Carolina Megalodon teeth and LC Chubutensis teeth, colorful Sharktooth Hill Makos (Hastalis & Planus), Kazakhstan Auriculatus & transition teeth, ammonites, NC copper red Makos, trilobites, Green River fossil fish, fossil shrimp, Ice Age Cave Bear, Gray Wolf, and Wooly Mammoth items, First Megalodon Teeth, big SC Mako teeth, Chilean Great White teeth, Moroccan dinosaur teeth (Carcharodontosaurus, Spinosaurus, Deltadromeus, Abelisaurid, pterosaur, sauropod, etc.), Nanotyrannus and Raptor ( Dromaeosaur & Acheroraptor teeth) new Angustidens teeth, 20+ Megalodon and Chubutensis teeth, US Cretaceous Dinosaur Fossils - Anzu, Ankylosaur, Edmontosaurus, Nanotyrannus, Pachycephalosaurus, Thescelosaurus, Triceratops, Tyrannosaur, & T-rex teeth, the Best of Lee Creek ( big Mako, Hemipristis, Cow & Tiger shark teeth), Harleyville Auriculatus teeth, Best of Chile (GW, Hexanchus, Mako), Spinosaurus teeth & Claws, Peruvian Auriculatus & Chubutensis, fantastic Archaeocete teeth.
 Check out our Latest Updates.

 *** Note - Free shipping excludes international orders of books, frames, and a few other heavy items (total order weight over 8 ounces).
 I will apply all discounts prior to processing orders.
 International orders - please inquire about postage cost for orders under $100 that include multiple items.
 Website may over calculate postage.